trajkovski-lab/Quality-filtering/README.md

 ## Input
 genomes: /data/genomes/ #path to the base genome folder
-input_text_file: rikenellaceae.txt # txt file with paths to genomes are being analyzed
+input_text_file: genome_paths.txt # absolute paths to genomes are being analyzed one per line

 # input format to be expected: enables having MAGs with different extensions (zipped or unzipped, .fasta/.fna, gff, anything that goes trough any2fasta)
 format1: .fasta.gz